igorkulman/coding-journal/content/post/2026/beating-appstore-review/index.md

 url = "/beating-app-store-review"
 +++

-Shipping a small, focused app on the App Store sounds straightforward.
-Build the app, make sure it works, submit it, done.
+Shipping a small, focused app on the App Store sounds straightforward: build the app, make sure it works, submit it, done.

 That was my assumption when I finished my first iOS game — a minimal, offline, pixel‑art push‑box puzzle inspired by classic warehouse logic games.